ethereum/pos-evolution/pos-evolution.md

 #### Failures

 A validator that follows its protocol during an execution is called *honest*.
 On the other hand, a faulty validator may crash or even deviate arbitrarily from its specification, e.g., when corrupted by an adversary; such validators are also called *Byzantine*.
 In particular, Byzantine processes can *equivocate*, i.e., they can send conflicting messages.
-We consider only Byzantine faults here and assume the existence of a probabilistic poly-time adversary $\mathcal{A}$ that can choose up to $f$ validators to corrupt.
+We consider Byzantine faults here and assume the existence of a probabilistic poly-time adversary $\mathcal{A}$ that can choose up to $f$ validators to corrupt.
 The adversary $\mathcal{A}$ knows the internal state of corrupted validators.
 Finally, we assume that the majority of the validators is honest.

 #### Links